Berwick, Maine: Schools

-Students in grades 8–12 from Berwick attend Noble High School in the neighboring town of North Berwick.
+Students in grades 7–12 from Berwick attend Noble High School in the neighboring town of North Berwick.

-Brownfield Grants
+Downtown revitalization

-The Town of Berwick has been awarded three Brownfield grants: 2015, 2016 and 2017 to help with a downtown revitalization effort.
+The Town of Berwick was awarded several Brownfield grants in 2015, 2016 and 2017 to help with a downtown revitalization effort.
+On October 31, 2019, Great Falls Construction purchased the property and over the years has developed the site into The Edge at Berwick Maine.